microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 The {Prefix}Host header value is taken from the incoming request's Host header.
 This is independent of RequestHeaderOriginalHost specified above.
 Unicode/IDN hosts are punycode encoded.

-The {Prefix}PathBase header value is taken from `HttpContext.Request.PathBase`.
+The {Prefix}Prefix header value is taken from `HttpContext.Request.PathBase`.
 The PathBase property is not used when generating the proxy request so the destination server will need the original value to correctly generate links and directs.
 The value is in the percent encoded Uri format.

 ### Forwarded